Pipe Dream (newspaper): History: The Free Word on Campus

 Pipe Dream was first published in the form of The Colonial News on November 22, 1946, the same year as the founding of Triple Cities Colleges, the forebear of Binghamton University.
 The Colonial News first editors wrote:

 This is a new paper in a new college.
 It is up to you, all of you, to insure its success.
 It will reflect your views and opinions, those of the aggregate student body.
 Primarily as a news organ it will reflect your achievements—and your failures.

 The paper's name was changed to Pipe Dream in 1970 in protest of the Vietnam War.

 Pipe Dream printed a bi-weekly paper until the onset of the COVID-19 pandemic in spring 2020, officially becoming a weekly newspaper in spring 2023.

 Circulation

-The newspaper is distributed at Binghamton University's main campus in Vestal, New York, and at several spots in Downtown Binghamton, including the newly built University Downtown Center.
+The newspaper is distributed at Binghamton University's main campus in Vestal, New York, including a single spot in Downtown Binghamton, the newly built University Downtown Center.
 All copies are distributed openly and are free to the public.